aurimas13/Communication-of-Services/README.md

 It randomly takes one event if the events are from a given JSON data file.
-The function (**send_events()**), imports and other functionalities are written in [propagator.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventPropagator/propagate.py) module while VARIABLES that can be modified are mentioned in [Configuration](#configuration) section and are in the [.env](https://github.com/aurimas13/Communication-of-services/blob/main/EventPropagator/.env) file.
+The function (**send_events()**), imports and other functionalities are written in [propagator.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventPropagator/propagate.py) module while environment variables that can be modified are mentioned in [Configuration](#configuration) section and are in the [.env](https://github.com/aurimas13/Communication-of-services/blob/main/EventPropagator/.env) file.